 Do Termites Bite Dogs?

-Just as it’s unlikely for humans to suffer termite bites, it is also unlikely for a dog, or any other pet, to be bitten by a termite.
-Termites simply don’t seek out and attack people or pets.
-Rather, they live out their lives in their colonies, in the darkness, feeding on wood from the inside and nurturing their young within their nests, which are typically located either underground or in attics and similar spaces.
+Just as humans are unlikely to suffer termite bites, it is also unlikely for a dog, or any other pet, to be bitten by a termite.
+Termites don’t seek out and attack people or pets.
+Instead, they live in their colonies, in the darkness, feeding on wood from the inside and nurturing their young within their nests, typically located underground or in attics and similar spaces.

-It is within the realm of possibility that a dog could unwittingly root around in the dirt, dig a hole and accidentally uncover a subterranean termite colony, and a soldier termite from the colony could possibly use its mandibles to give the dog’s nose or paws a pinch.
-But while this is possible, it’s really pretty improbable.
-Even if a termite were to bite a dog, its tiny bite wouldn’t be much of a match for the dog’s thick skin.
+It is within the realm of possibility that a dog could unwittingly root around in the dirt, dig a hole and accidentally uncover a subterranean termite colony, and a soldier termite from the settlement could use its mandibles to give the dog’s nose or paws a pinch.
+But while this is possible, it’s pretty improbable.
+Even if a termite were to bite a dog, its tiny bite wouldn’t match the dog’s thick skin.

-If your dog seems to have suffered an insect bite, it’s far more likely to have come from an ant or some other type of biting or stinging insect, and not from a termite.
-Again, if you suspect the presence of termites, ants or any other pest inside or around your home, it’s time to call a reputable pest professional to address the problem.
+If your dog seems to have suffered an insect bite, it’s far more likely to have come from an ant or some other type of biting or stinging insect, not a termite.
+Again, if you suspect the presence of termites, ants, or any other pest inside or around your home, it’s time to call an exterminator pest control expert to address the problem.

 ABC Can Eliminate Termites From Your Property

 If you suspect you have a termite problem—or a problem with ants or any other pest—call on ABC Home & Commercial Services for a thorough inspection.
-Our experienced, professional pest control experts can evaluate your particular situation and determine the best course of action for treating your home, whether for termites, ants or any other unwanted critters.
+Our experienced, professional pest control experts can evaluate your situation and determine the best course for treating your home, whether for termites, ants, or any other unwanted critters.
 Sometimes, physical barriers are the best choice for keeping termites away from houses and other structures.
 Other times, chemical treatments are needed.
-Whatever might be necessary—whether barriers, termite baits, pesticides or other insect prevention products—we will apply it in a way that is low-impact for you, your family and your pets, so you can enjoy a pest-free home for many years to come.
+Whatever might be necessary—whether barriers, termite baits, pesticides, or other insect prevention products—we will apply it in a low-impact way for you, your family, and your pets, so you can enjoy a pest-free home for many years to come.